Feature Photo: Ben Houdijk / Shutterstock.com

 #6 – She’s A Rainbow

-Psychedelic rock was big in the late 1960s.
+Psychedelic rock was prominent in the late 1960s.
 In those times, there were two main branches.
-One was the harder and heavier acid rock of the American West Coast.
+One was the American West Coast’s more challenging and heavier acid rock.
 The other was the more surreal stuff coming out of the United Kingdom.
-The Rolling Stones had a psychedelic rock phase like pretty much everyone else from the era.
-“She’s A Rainbow” is a great reminder of that.
+Like everyone else from the era, the Rolling Stones had a psychedelic rock phase.
+“She’s A Rainbow” is an excellent reminder of that.
 Strictly speaking, the song isn’t necessarily a love song.
-Still, it is very easy to interpret it that way, particularly since its lyrics are quite clear that the titular woman is quite attractive from the singer’s perspective.
+Still, it is effortless to interpret it that way, mainly since its lyrics clearly show that the titular woman is quite attractive from the singer’s perspective.

 #5 – Till the Next Goodbye